sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 <Badge link="/code-search" text="Code Search" color="cerise" size="small" />
 #### A completely re-imagined search input

 The search input has been redesigned to greatly improve usability.
 New contextual suggestions help users learn the Sourcegraph query language as they search.
 These powerful suggestions react to the user’s current query to suggest related filters.
 How suggestions are displayed has been unified across contexts and filters, and the history mode has been integrated directly into input.
-Lastly, improved and expanded keyboard shortcuts also make navigation much easier.
+Finally, improved and expanded keyboard shortcuts also make navigation much easier.

 <br/>
 <div className="mb-sm">